NORDLOHFORJUDGE/NordlohForJudge/_includes/profile-excerpt.md

-A quick blurb that introduces Chris.
+A quick blurb that introduces Chris for people who will not read the information below.